-Cathryn Chen has served as our Chief Operating Officer and Vice Chairman of the Board of Directors since August 2021.
-Ms. Chen is the Founder & CEO of MarketX, a global pre-IPO investment platform connecting investors with pre-IPO investments in the US, China, Southeast Asia, and other emerging markets.
-Founded in March 2015, MarketX is backed by 12 technology founder & CEOs and has completed over \$450M in transactions.
-In 2020, she launched MarketX Ventures, a growth to late-stage focused venture fund based in San Francisco and Singapore, backed by technology executives such as the founder of Thrasio.
+Cathryn Chen has served as our Chief Operating Officer and Co-Vice Chairwoman of the Board of Directors since August 2021.
+Ms. Chen is the Managing Director of MarketX Ventures, a venture capital firm focused on growth to stage technologies investments, and the Founder & CEO of MarketX Inc., a fintech company with the mission to revolutionize the private markets.
+Founded in March 2015, MarketX Inc. is backed by 12 technology founder & CEOs and has completed over \$250M in primary and secondary pre-IPO transactions.
+In 2020, she launched MarketX Ventures, a growth to late-stage focused venture fund, backed by technology executives such as the founders of Thrasio and Patreon.
 Prior to founding MarketX, Ms. Chen worked as an investment banker with prominent investment banks including Deutsche Bank, NM Rothschild, and JP Morgan in London, New York, and Hong Kong.
-During her investment banking career, Ms. Chen was involved with dozens of IPOs, M&As, and private placements, including Alibaba, Omada Health, and Twitter.
-Since founding MarketX Ventures, Ms. Chen has worked with and currently advising over 200 family offices globally.
-MarketX has helped its clients invest in over 30+ pre-IPO companies in the US, China, Southeast Asia, and Europe, with an aggregate market capitalization of over \$500 billion.
+During her investment banking career, Ms. Chen was involved with dozens of IPOs, M&As, and private placements including Alibaba, Omada Health, and Twitter.
+Since founding MarketX Ventures, Ms. Chen has worked with and is currently advising over 200 family offices globally.
+MarketX has invested in and transacted with a few dozen pre-IPO companies in the US, China, and Europe, with an aggregate market capitalization of over \$500 billion.
 Previously, Ms. Chen was also an early employee with EverString Technology ("EverString"), an ad-tech company backed by Sequoia Capital & Lightspeed Partners that was later sold to ZoomInfo.
-Ms. Chen is a member of Committee of 100, a non-profit organization focused on advancing the Chinese Americans in the United States.
-In 2008, Ms. Chen co-founded MoneyThink LA, a White House-recognized, 501(c)3 non- profit that provides financial education to urban high school students around the nation, which received a Top 10 Social Entrepreneurship Award from then-President Barrack Obama in 2012.
+Ms. Chen is a nextgen member of the Committee of 100, a non-profit organization (Ma founded the Committee of 100 with I.M.
+Pei and several other distinguished Chinese Americans in 1989 to give Chinese Americans a strong voice in U.S.-China relations and Asian American affairs).
+In 2008, Ms. Chen co-founded MoneyThink LA, a 501(c)3 non-profit that provides financial education to urban high school students around the nation.
+Its parent company, MoneyThink, received the "Champions of change" award from then-President Barrack Obama in 2012.
 Ms. Chen received her Bachelor's degree from UCLA and the London School of Economics and Political Science.
-We believe Ms. Chen is well qualified to serve as our Chief Financial Officer and one of our directors due to her outstanding investment experience for a broad range of technology companies and background in investing in technology companies worldwide.
+We believe Ms. Chen is well qualified to serve as our Chief Operating Officer and Co-Vice Chairwoman due to her outstanding investment experience for a broad range of technology companies and background in investing in technology companies worldwide.